SurniaUlula/wpsso-schema-json-ld/README.md

 </ul></li>
 <li><p>Provides complete video SEO markup with information from video service APIs (Facebook, Slideshare, Soundcloud, Vimeo, Wistia, YouTube).</p></li>
 <li><p>WooCommerce product variations are grouped by currency and added as a Schema AggregateOffer for Google's Rich Results / Rich Snippets (includes the product variation group high price, low price, and currency).</p></li>
-<li><p>Fixes common Google testing tool warnings for WooCommerce products, like "Missing Product ID", "brand field is recommended", etc.</p></li>
 <li><p>Fixes common Google testing tool warnings like "aggregateRating field is recommended" and "review field is recommended".</p></li>
+<li><p>Fixes Google testing tool warnings for WooCommerce products, like "brand field is recommended", "missing a global identifier", etc.</p></li>
 <li><p>Includes Aggregate Rating values (if available from WordPress) in the main webpage Schema "aggregateRating" property.</p></li>
 <li><p>Includes Review values (if available from WordPress) in the main webpage Schema "review" property.</p></li>
 <li><p>Supports the Schema JSON-LD created by the Yoast SEO How-To and FAQ blocks by moving it into the main webpage Schema CreativeWork markup.</p></li>